-27 Most Commonly Asked Questions During Consultations
+The Most Commonly Asked Questions About Breast Augmentation

 Go into your consultation prepared!

 The questions below are very basic but should be reviewed by anyone considering breast augmentation surgery.
 They are presented in “FAQ format” to make it easier to skip questions you do not need to address.
-At the end of many of the answers is a blue link “READ MORE…”.
+At the end of many of the answers is a gold link “READ MORE…“.
 If you click on this link, you will be taken to the relevant section of this website that pertains to that particular question, providing you with much more detailed information on that particular question and answer.
 Use the back button on your browser to navigate back to this page.

 Do you recommend a saline or silicone breast implant? – Why?